erikedwards4/openVOICE/README.md

 ## Contributing
-This is currently a repo only for viewing the project in progress.
+This is currently only to view the project in progress.

 ## License